mi-mazouz/matcha/app/README.md

-# Matcha
+# Requirements
-This is a dating website
+- You must to install the API, see api/README.md

-You must to install the API, see api/README.md
+# Installation
 - yarn && yarn start